Moh-Gebril/Moh-Gebril/README.md

-# Cybersecurity Engineer | Cryptography Expert | DevOps & Python Developer
+# Software Developer | Cybersecurity Engineer | Cryptography Expert & DevOps

 With over 5 years of experience in **crypto engineering** and **cybersecurity**, I have developed a deep technical skill set and practical expertise in safeguarding digital systems.
 My work ranges from **cryptography** and **system hardening** to **penetration testing**, ensuring that applications and networks are secure, scalable, and resilient.